VMware and Google extend partnership to include Chrome OS management in Workspace One

 VMware was hearing from customers that they wanted to extend that ability to Chromebooks in the same way they were managing these other devices.
 “I think customers were telling us that the Chromebook was the only environment where they still had to manage and secure the devices in a silo.”

-Numbers from IDC suggest that Chromebooks are gaining traction in business.
+Numbers from IDC suggest Chromebooks are gaining traction in business.
 In fact, by 2018 they expect that 25 percent of Fortune 500 companies will have them being supported by IT.
 VMware is simply giving customers what they want.

 Google’s Rajen Sheth, senior director of product Management for Android and Chrome for Business and Education says this is really the beginning of a broader partnership with VMware that is just beginning to play out.